jeffam/local_macos_php_webdev/README.md

 ## Using xdebug

-This configuration sets up two `php-fpm` pools for each version of PHP: One with `xdebug` enable and the other without.
+This configuration sets up two `php-fpm` pools for each version of PHP: One with `xdebug` enabled and the other without.
 This is done because `xdebug` can degrade PHP performance.

 Caddy is configured to switch to the`php-fpm` pool with `xdebug` enabled when the `XDEBUG_TRIGGER` cookie is present.